Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 #### Huggingface related

 Since you are downloading the model from Huggingface, you need to register and create a [HuggingFace](https://huggingface.co/) user login.
 After logging into huggingface with your userid and password, [create a user access token](https://huggingface.co/docs/hub/en/security-tokens) to clone any model using git_lfs.
 This is a required step to clone a Large Language model such as Mistral-7b-instructv0.1
-Make sure you edit [model_generator.sh](https://github.com/Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/blob/main/docker/inference/modelgenerator.sh) and replace the <user> and <token> with your information from huggingface before you move to the next step.
+Make sure you edit [model_generator.sh](https://github.com/Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/blob/main/docker/inference/modelgenerator.sh) and replace the "user" and "token" with your information from huggingface before you move to the next step.

 ```
 git clone https://<user>:<token>@huggingface.co/mistralai/Mistral-7B-Instruct-v0.1 /blockstore/clone